moritzisidor/RL_IC_Testing/README.md

 contact: moritz.ruegsegger@gmail.com, nyfelnic@students.zhaw.ch
 # Contains:
 1) Package 'gymnasium-custom': To create a custom Gymnasium Environment that contains a virtual test environment for IC Testing.
-2) IC Testing Model: Jupyter Notebook for training and testing.
+2) IC Testing Model: Jupyter Notebook for training and testing the Agent.
 3) requirements.txt: All python requirements that have to met.
 # Package gymnasium-custom
 ## Installation: